RarOks1008/026-booker/README.md

 ## Commands

-Run the application using command *npm run dev*
+Run the application using command *npm run dev*.